hotwax/oms-documentation/user-manuals/data-manager/dataImports.md

 # Data Imports

 HotWax Commerce's Master Data Manager application includes a robust feature for importing data into the Order Management System (OMS).
 This data import functionality allows users to efficiently add, modify, and audit information in bulk, providing a streamlined process for handling various categories of data within the OMS.
-The Data Import feature in OMS allows users to create and update records in bulk, saving time compared to manual input.
 The interface also provides real-time updates on the processing status and allows users to download any failed records or errors encountered during the update.

 ## Categories

-   - **Procurement:** Involves importing data related to the procurement process, such as purchase orders and ATP.
+   - **Procurement:** Involves data related to the procurement process, such as purchase orders and ATP.
    - **Warehouse:** Includes data related to warehouse operations, like inventory and facility locations.
    - **PIM:** Deals with importing product information, including details about products and categories.
    - **Order Management:** Involves importing data related to sales orders and order fulfillment processes.